This page is designed to answer the following questions:

 - Speaking to their family/friends – the family, friends and other people that have known the individual for a long time will have a lot of knowledge and experience about how best to converse with them.
 By speaking to these people, you can glean a lot of information that can prepare you.

 - Reading their care plan – an individual’s care plan should describe their communication needs, wishes and preferences in detail and you can use this information to ensure that you communicate with them in the best possible way.

 - Speaking to other professionals – other professionals that have previously worked with an individual may be able to direct you on what communication methods work well and which don’t.
-Professionals can include the individual’s psychologist, nurse, social worker, advocate and tutor as well as other care workers.
+Professionals can include the individual’s psychologist, occupational therapist, speech and language therapist, nurse, social worker, advocate and tutor as well as other care workers.

 How to demonstrate communication methods

 From the information you have learned about how an individual communicates, you will be prepared to communicate with them effectively and will be able to demonstrate a range of communication methods and techniques.